 Department for Communities

-The Department for Communities in working in conjunction the other NI Departments, counterparts in Great Britain and with key stakeholders to ensure that those services for which it has responsibility can continue to be delivered when the United Kingdom exits the European Union in March 2019.
+The Department for Communities in working in conjunction the other NI Departments, counterparts in Great Britain and with key stakeholders to ensure that those services for which it has responsibility can continue to be delivered when the United Kingdom exits the European Union.